-RETURNING is an optional clause that can be added to a SOSL query to specify the information to be returned in the text search result.
+RETURNING is an optional clause that you can add to a SOSL query to specify the information to be returned in the text search result.

-If unspecified, then the default behavior is to return the IDs of all objects that are searchable in advanced search as well as custom objects (even if they don't have a custom tab), up to the maximum specified in the LIMIT n clause or 2,000 (API version 28.0 and later), whichever is smaller.
-In the results, objects are listed in the order specified in the clause.
-For information on searchable fields in advanced and global search, see "Searchable Objects and Fields" in the Salesforce Help.
+If you don't specify this clause, the default behavior is to return the IDs of all searchable objects in advanced search up to the maximum limit.
+The maximum limit is specified in the LIMITD clause or 2,000 (API version 28.0 and later), whichever is smaller.
+The returned IDs include custom objects even if there's no custom tab.
+Search results list objects in the order specified in the clause.
 API version 27.0 and earlier support a maximum of 200 results.